lucaswatterson/djazure/README.md

 ```

 At this time, you can also setup your dev environment by running the `create_dev_env` management command.
-This command will create a `dev.env` file at the project root for use the the `dev.py` settings file.
+This command will create a `dev.env` file at the project root for use by the `dev.py` settings file.
 Once `dev.env` is created you can migrate and run the development server locally.

 ```bash